davidcalikes/Late-Gigs/docs/README.md

 Recently, almost every live music venue and act across the region has been affected by a sudden gig cancellation due to the ongoing Covid pandemic.

-This command line application has been designed to help venues and artists, create gigs as quickly and efficiently as possible by firstly, searching through a database of available acts and venues to find a suitable match.
+This command line application has been designed to help venues and artists create gigs as quickly and efficiently as possible by firstly, searching through a database of available acts and venues to find a suitable match.
 If no match is found, Late Gigs will store the users information on a Google Spreadsheet then automatically create a gig for the user if a match is found.

 Users can also remove themselves from either of the Google-Sheet waiting lists if they secure an eleventh hour gig by another means.